clagnut/Clagnut.com/colophon.md

 <figure class="inline"><img src="/images/200x300.png" alt="Example image"/><figcaption>This is an `inline` figure</figcaption></figure>

+The inline figure should be inside the text column on narrow screens (no wider than 50%).
+On wider screens it should be set outside the text column, off to the right.

-Here, a part of a poem is marked up using figure:
+#### Here, a part of a poem is marked up using figure:

 <figure>
     &#8216;Twas brillig, and the slithy toves<br/>